Welcome to Mulberry Trample

 Most wineries are loath to reduce the price of their wine in a visible manner.
 It not only deteriorates the brand’s image, but makes it extremely challenging to sell-in the next vintage, particularly if the discounting is visible to the retail trade.

 Mulberry Trample is unique in its ability to provide wineries real value beyond the traditional wine brokerage services.
-That’s because it offers wine to merchants capable of making significant purchases without employing highly visible means of sell-through.
+That’s because it offers wine exclusively to merchants capable of making significant purchases without employing highly visible means of sell-through.
 Mulberry Trample works very closely with the following types of distribution outlets on behalf of the wineries we represent:

 - Email wine marketers looking for great value in exchange for exposing discounted wine exclusively to their contained mailing lists.
 These promotions never hit Wine Searcher or other online databases.